Michael Usi: Career

 In the absence of national TV in Malawi, he gained his popularity by acting on radio plays on MBC Radio 1 in Malawi.
 He then began making feature films.
 His works comment on topical issues in Malawi and reflect the social and political realities of Malawian life.

 Usi is involved in trying to build the film industry in Malawi and constantly advocates for the growth of the industry in Malawi.
 In 2010 he made an appearance at the MWA (Malawi Washington Association) Extravaganza 2010 Panel discussion hosted by the MWA at the Malawian Embassy in Washington DC where he discussed the history of the Malawian Film industry and his ideas on its expansion.

-The focus of his PhD, which he gained from the University of Bedfordshire in about 2015, is on youth engagement in developing their country.
+The focus of his PhD, which he gained from the University of Bedfordshire in 2017, is on youth engagement in developing their country.
 His research involved review of youth engagement strategies in many countries.

 On 6 February 2019, United Transformation Movement (UTM) leader Saulos Klaus Chilima unveiled Michael Usi as his running mate for May 21 tripartite elections.

 On 8 July 2020, Michael Usi was appointed Minister of Tourism, Wildlife and Culture of the Republic of Malawi in the cabinet of President Lazarus Chakwera.

 On 31 January 2023, he was appointed Minister of Natural Resources and Climate Change.

 On 20 June 2024, Usi was appointed as vice president of Malawi following the death of his predecessor Saulos Chilima in a plane crash.

 Personal life

-Usi was born in 16 December 1968.
+Usi was born on 16 December 1968.
 He attended Mulanje Secondary School.
 He once worked for Adventist Development and Relief Agency (ADRA).
 He is married to Ella, a retired nurse that used to work at the Blantyre Adventist Hospital.